How to Succeed with Harmonica

 Improvement usually comes from learning new solos, new tunes, new techniques.
 Classic recordings are where most answers lie, however learning solos at their original speed is often challenging.
 The computer helps with this.
 Software like the "Amazing Slow Downer" slows tracks to any desired speed, while keeping the original pitch.
 I wish this tool had been available 25 years ago, it would have saved many scratches on my blues vinyl collection.

-There are many great harmonica teaching resources now available, which ease the taks of absorbing new playing styles.
+There are many great harmonica teaching resources now available, which ease the task of absorbing new playing styles.
 A good example, is the "Sourcebook of Little Walter/Big Walter Licks for Blues Harmonica" by Tom Ball.
 Few players actually get around to studying great masters like Little Walter and Big Walter in depth.
 This book provides the means to do so.

 A good way to improve is to record yourself.
 This used to be an expensive proposition, now excellent free computer based recording packages are available.
 One of the best known packages is Audacity, instruction for use are here.
 Initial recordings are often discouraging, however persistance leads to rapid improvement.
-Also, there is a wonderful community of amateur harmonica recording artists, who share their efforts at a site called Harmonica Boogie.
-Beginners are very welcome, and a wide range of good backing tracks are provided free of charge.

 Another effective way to break new ground as a player is to try a different music style.
 For example, about half of the lessons on this site teach traditional tunes, which lead to a new world of playing opportunities at festival and session bars around the world.
 I have followed this path, as a result my playing sounds like this